2025 CBSC Fellows

 2024 cbsc Fellows

-The CBSC is in the planning phases in our work with four meaningful community-based initiatives.
-Our partners are each embedded in their neighborhoods creating systems that lead to community-empowered change.
-The City of Decatur’s Climate Resilience Plan, Focused Community Strategies, Partnership for Southern Equity and We Love Buford Highway are each engaging with the CBSC Fellows Program on efforts that grow their impact in Atlanta’s diverse communities.
+The CBSC worked with four meaningful community-based initiatives in 2024.
+Our partners were each embedded in their neighborhoods creating systems that lead to community-empowered change.
+The City of Decatur’s Climate Resilience Plan, Focused Community Strategies, Partnership for Southern Equity and We Love Buford Highway engaged with the CBSC Fellows Program on efforts that grew their impact in Atlanta’s diverse communities.

-The 2024 class of CBSC Fellows includes eleven strong students already bringing great energy and ideas to their projects.
+The 2024 class of CBSC Fellows includes eleven strong students who brought great energy and ideas to their projects.
 The 2024 CBSC Fellows are:

 Rachel Alpert-Wisnia, Political Science and Anthropology Double Major on the Pre-law track, May 2026, Sandy Askins, Political Science and Art History Double Major, May 2026., Katie Clark, Quantitative Sciences, Political Science track.
 Junior, May 2025, Robert Golin, Political Science Major, May 2026 , Isabelle Kronick, Political Science and Psychology Double Major, May 2026, Nica Leung, Political Science and Anthropology Double Major, May 2026., Sarah Longa, Human Health, May 2026, Madeleine Pelli, Philosophy, Politics, and Law Major, May 2026., Khushi Niyyar, Quantitative Sciences Major with a concentration in Political Science, May 2026, Sophie Schocket, Political Science Major, May 2025, Dyson Stallworth, Double Major in Philosophy, Politics and Law (PPL) and English, May 2025